Afraid (film): Production

+AfrAId was conceived as a techno-thriller in the vein of The Parallax View but was re-contextualized into being a modern horror film during production.
+Writer/director Chris Weitz confirmed the film went through a "tortured" post-production process that changed it from his original vision, complicated by the progression of AI technology from the time it was originally written to when it was finally released.

 In December 2022, it was announced that John Cho and Katherine Waterston would star in They Listen, a horror film written and directed by Chris Weitz.
 The film was produced by Weitz's production company Depth of Field, with backing from Blumhouse and Sony Pictures.
 It is also produced by Jason Blum and Andrew Miano.
 In February 2023, Greg Hill, Lukita Maxwell, Riki Lindhome and Havana Rose Liu joined the cast.

 Principal photography began in Los Angeles in December 2022.
 In July 2024, the film's first trailer was released, revealing its new title, Afraid.

 Alex Weston composed the music for the film, which marks Weitz's first sole-directed film to not be composed by Alexandre Desplat.

 Release

 Afraid was released in the United States on August 30, 2024.
-The film was originally going to be released on August 25, 2023, but was pushed back a year from its original release date of August 25, 2023, to August 30, 2024.
+In December 2022, it was announced that the film was originally going to be released on August 25, 2023.
+However, in May 2023, it was announced that the film would be pushed back a year from its original release date of August 25, 2023, to August 30, 2024.